 Next section is the Stereo Adjust with a simple Pan knob, a width knob -which can actually widen your track or mix a lot!-, a rotation knob, and a level correction knob -in most cases, you’ll need to take the level a couple dBs lower when you mess with the width.
 Also, there’s a pre-function for the pan.

 The next section works great with the stereo adjust when you use this plugin for mastering a track, and that’s the Bass Bypass.
 Probably, you wanna keep your bass and kick right in the center, so, this section works as a filter side chain for the width.
-Pretty straight forward, you select the frequency and gain, and that portion, will stay on the center.
+Pretty straightforward, you select the frequency and gain, and that portion will stay on the center.
 Great tool for mastering purposes.

-Finally, you’ll find an LFO which can modulate lots of parameters.
-The most obvious one is Pan, for creating the auto-pan effect, but, you can also modulate the rotation, the width, the level, for tremolo, maybe, the delay time -for the delay effect – and the size for the expand effect.
+Finally, you’ll find a LFO which can modulate lots of parameters.
+The most obvious one is Pan, for creating the auto-pan effect, but, you can also modulate the rotation, the width, the level, for tremolo, maybe, the delay time -for the delay effect – and the size for the expanding effect.
 You’ll find all expected analog waveforms, like sine, triangle, square, saw and random, plus a square+saw waveform.
 It can be sync’d to host tempo and the speed can go right up to audio rate (30Hz), you can change the phase of the waveform and, of course, the amount is bidirectional, so, you can, in fact, create some crazy effects with this!